MattDemers/proportional-tax-calculator/README.md

 These programs may allow you to split one transaction among multiple categories.
 However, this creates a problem with the remaining amount of tax, and how it's distributed among the categories.

+[The calculator](https://github.com/MattDemers/proportional-tax-calculator/) is to allow you to find out how much you should add to your category split amounts to account for the tax.
+YNAB4 used to do this on its own, but "New YNAB" does not.

+[**Access the calculator here**](https://github.com/MattDemers/proportional-tax-calculator/) - It does everything locally, and doesn't store your information.

 ## Example 1: A grocery trip

 I go to a grocery store, and my total comes to $110, including tax.
 Looking at my receipt, I see a number of items with amounts that don't include tax: